-Math Culture Each student has the option of including Math Culture Points in their grade.
-A slate of will be worth up to 50 points.
+Each student has the option of including Math Culture Points in their grade.
+A slate of Math Culture activities is available on page 3 of this syllabus.
+If included, this component will be worth up to 50 points.

-Points: Math Culture activities is available on page 3 of this syllabus.
-If included, this component indicated in the schedule on the back side of this sheet.
+Exams: There will be four in-class exams administered during class time.
+The dates of these are indicated in the schedule on the back side of this sheet.
 These exams will be worth 100 points each.
 The final exam will be held during finals week at the date and time indicated on the back side of this sheet.
 The final will be worth 200 points.